 Below you’ll find out how much depreciation you can claim, depending on the month that the property is available for rental according to the IRS Publication 527, which pertains to residential rental properties.

-Once a property is in service for business use or income generation for more than one year, you would depreciate it an equal amount at 3.636% for each year it’s rented up to 27.5 years.
+Once a property is in service for business use or rental income generation for more than one year, you would depreciate it an equal amount at 3.636% for each year it’s rented for up to 27.5 years.

 The General Depreciation System

 The GDS is the depreciation system that most rental property owners use when calculating rental property depreciation.
 It applies to the majority of properties other than properties that must use the Alternative Depreciation System (ADS) by law or if an owner elects to use the ADS and that choice is irreversible.
 Under the GDS, a residential property can depreciate for the standard 27.5 years.

 The Alternative Depreciation System is used under the following circumstances:

 - The building has a qualifying business used 50% of the time or less

 - The building is used mostly for farming

 - The building is financed by tax-exempt bonds

 - The building is used for an income-generating endeavor that itself is tax-exempt